 Mortgage Broker vs Bank in North Brisbane, QLD: The 2026 Guide

-In 2026, North Brisbane, QLD homeowners have more home loan options than ever before - but choosing between going direct to a bank or using a mortgage broker can feel like a significant decision.
-With competitive variable rates starting from approximately 5.08% p.a. as of April 2026, and 60+ lenders all offering different products and policies, getting this choice right affects both your rate and your overall borrowing experience.
+North Brisbane, QLD homeowners have more home loan options than ever before, but choosing between going direct to a bank or using a mortgage broker can feel like a significant decision.
+With competitive variable rates starting from approximately 5.70% p.a., and 60+ lenders all offering different products and policies, getting this choice right affects both your rate and your overall borrowing experience.

 Kelly Brothers Finance helps North Brisbane, QLD homeowners compare their options across 60+ lenders, completely free of charge.